Multi Task Inverse Reinforcement Learning for Common Sense Reward: Related Work

 \section{Related Work}

-\paragraph{Multi-task RL and IRL.} In multi-task learning, a model is trained to perform multiple tasks simultaneously while leveraging shared representations across tasks to improve overall performance and efficiency~\cite{ruder2017overview,caruana1997multitask}.
+\textbf{Multi-task RL} In multi-task learning, a model is trained to perform multiple tasks simultaneously while leveraging shared representations across tasks to improve overall performance and efficiency~\cite{ruder2017overview,caruana1997multitask}.
 Extensive research has been conducted on multi-task RL and IRL, focusing on utilizing shared properties and structures among tasks~\cite{arora2020maximum,yang2020multi,electronics9091363,sodhani21a,chen2023multi,zhang2023efficient}, overcoming negative transfer~\cite{yu2020gradient,liu2021conflict,navon22mtl} and performing rapid adaptation to novel tasks~\cite{yu2021conservative}.
 MTL was also employed in the IRL setting by learning a policy that imitates a mixture of expert demonstrations.
 MT-IRL generally focuses on the meta-learning setup. \citet{seyed2019smile,yu2019meta} propose learning a policy conditioned on a trained task context vector. \citet{finn2017one,yu2018one} propose a MAML-based \cite{finn2017model} approach that can adapt a trained policy to a new task with only a few gradient steps. \cite{xu2019learning} proposed to learn a prior over reward functions.
 In \cite{rakelly2019efficient,yu2019meta} the authors learn a family of rewards by using probabilistic context variables.
 Differently from these approaches, this paper proposes a method to transfer desired behavior that is not task-specific, without additional adaptation.
+Another IRL work that separates between task-specific and task agnostic rewards is \cite{chen2020joint}.
+In this work, they propose a method to jointly infer a task goal and humans’ strategic preferences via network distillation.
+The main difference between the Reward Network Distillation work and our work is, that in their approach they learn the task-specific reward as the shared reward.